jssql1234/docs-sqlacc/docs/usage/purchase/report.md

 ### Group/Sort By

-You can filter your documents based on Document, Agent, Area, Currency, Project and Company Category
+You can filter your documents based on Document, Agent, Area, Currency, Project and Company Category.

 ![8](../../../static/img/getting-started/user-guide/purchase/report/jj8.png)

-You can use the Group by/Sort by table to choose how you want to group your report listing
+You can use the Group by/Sort by table to choose how you want to group your report listing.

 ![9](../../../static/img/getting-started/user-guide/purchase/report/jj9.png)

-Select the Listing Report
+Select the Listing Report.

 ![10](../../../static/img/getting-started/user-guide/purchase/report/jj10.png)

-Here is an example of the report
+Here is an example of the report.

 ![11](../../../static/img/getting-started/user-guide/purchase/report/jj11.png)